 3663 Marlin Bay Drive

 Watershed wa-ter-shed | noun

 Also known as a drainage basin, it is an area of land where all water drains to a central point like a particular lake, river, or stream.
 When rain flows over a surface, it will eventually make its way to that central point.

 Virginia Beach has a very complex system of watersheds.
 Each has its own history and beauty and for the network of our waterways that shape our land and our lives.
-In Virginia Beach there are eight watersheds that make up three major watersheds, the Chesapeake Bay, Atlantic Ocean and Albemarle-Pamlico.
+In Virginia Beach there are eight secondary watersheds that make up three primary watersheds, the Chesapeake Bay, Atlantic Ocean and Albemarle-Pamlico Sounds.

 The Little Creek waterways were historically part of the Lynnhaven River system.
 Over time, some were cut off from the river to provide a source of fresh water.
 Today, Lake Smith and Lake Lawson are beautiful recreation and fishing areas.

 The Back Bay watershed contains suburban development in the northern areas and farmland and protected areas to the south.
 Bay Back flows into Currituck Sound and is part of the Albemarle-Pamlico system.
 Over its history, Back Bay has fluctuated from fresh to brackish and back to fresh.
 It is part of the important east coast flyway and home to many migrating waterfowl in the winter months.
 Back Bay is renowned for its bass fishing and duck hunting.